 HEROES by Ken Mochizuki, illustrated by Dom Lee (Lee & Low, 1995).
 Donnie’s friends try to bully him into playing the enemy in their war games, but they don’t know yet about the distinguished history of American military service in Donnie’s family.
 Ages 5-up.

 KONNICHIWA!
-I AM A JAPANESE-AMERICAN GIRL by Tricia Brown with photographs by Kazuyoshi Arai (Holt, 1995).
+I AM A JAPANESE-AMERICAN GIRL by Tricia Brown, illustrated by Kazuyoshi Arai (Henry Holt, 1995).
 This photoessay picture book focuses on the family of Lauren Kamiya in San Francisco, emphasizing ways in which they celebrate their Japanese heritage.
 Focus is on the Cherry Blossum Festival.
 Other cultural references include Japanese language, classical dance, origami, and calligraphy.
-Although a page featuring Lauren doing something not specifically of Japanese culture (like any other American kid) would've been a welcome addition to round out this book, it is nevertheless well photographed and a good introduction to the Japanese American community.
+Although a page featuring Lauren doing something not specifically of Japanese culture (like any other American kid) would’ve been a welcome addition to round out this book, it is nevertheless well photographed and a good introduction to the Japanese American community.
 Ages 4-up.

 NINJAS, PIRANHAS, AND GALILEO by Greg Leitich Smith (Little Brown, 2003).
 From the flap copy: Elias, Shohei, and Honoria have always been a trio united against That Which Is The Peshtigo School.
 But suddenly it seems that understanding and sticking up for a best friend isn’t as easy as it used to be.
 Elias, reluctant science fair participant, finds himself defying the authority of Mr. Ethan Eden, teacher king of chem lab.
 Shohei, all-around slacker, is approaching a showdown with his adoptive parents, who have decided that he needs to start “hearing” his ancestors.
 And Honoria, legal counsel extraordinaire, discovers that telling a best friend you like him, without actually telling him, is a lot harder than battling Goliath Reed or getting a piranha to become vegetarian.
 What three best friends find out about the Land of the Rising Sun, Pygocentrus nattereri, and Galileo’s choice, among other things, makes for a hilarious and intelligent read filled with wit, wisdom, and a little bit of science.
 Ages 10-up.
 Read The Story Behind The Story from Greg Leitich Smith.
 Don’t miss the companion book, TOFU AND T. REX (Little Brown, 2005).

 THE SIGN PAINTER by Allen Say (Houghton Mifflin, 2000).
 A young wanderer with dreams of becoming a painter takes a job as an assistant to a sign painter.
-The pair are hired to paint a series of billboards each featuring a depiction of the same woman and a single word, "Arrowstar."
+The pair are hired to paint a series of billboards each featuring a depiction of the same woman and a single word, “Arrowstar.”
 Where?
 The desert, where no one may ever see them.
 Why?
 And what will that discovery mean to the young man?
 These are answers worth finding out.
-I read one review that said this was Say's best book and another saying it was the most off mark.
-We agree with the former.
-It's a story about choices and what to do with one's life.
-It had great resonance for us, and we think it will for many of you, too.
-A particularly good picture book for grown-ups as well as young readers.
 Ages 4-up.

-SUKI'S KIMONO by Chieri Uegaki, illustrated by Stepane Jorish (Kids Can Press, 2003).
+SUKI’S KIMONO by Chieri Uegaki, illustrated by Stepane Jorish (Kids Can, 2003).
 Suki loves the kimono her grandmother gave to her last summer and so she wears it to school.
-But Suki's sisters think she's being silly, and what about everyone in class.
-A wondeful celebration of a young girl with her own sense of style, of self.
+But Suki’s sisters think she’s being silly, and what about everyone in class?
+A wonderful celebration of a young girl with her own sense of style, of self.
 Charming!
 Ages 4-up.

 TOFU AND T. REX by Greg Leitich Smith (Little Brown, 2005).
-Militant vegan Frederika Murchison-Kowalski is back at the Peshtigo School.
+Vegan Frederika Murchison-Kowalski is back at the Peshtigo School.
 The bad news is that now Freddie has to live with her cousin, Hans-Peter, a diehard carnivore, and grandfather, who happens to own a butcher shop and sausage deli.
 Freddie and Hans-Peter are soon at odds with each other over bathroom sharing, dinner menus, and more.
 To complicate matters, Hans-Peter needs Freddie’s insider knowledge to get accepted into the Peshtigo School himself.
 Hans Peter is Japanese-Polish-German American.
 Ages 10-up.
 Read The Story Behind The Story from Greg Leitich Smith.
-Don’t miss the companion book, NINJAS, PIRANHAS, AND GALILEO (Little Brown, 2003).
+Don’t miss the companion book, NINJAS, PIRANHAS, AND GALILEO.